 The Embarcadero, where Market Street meets the Embarcadero, is another festive holiday locale.
 Here you will find the densest cluster of craft sellers in The City, all on the street, showing their holiday wares.

-The largest ice skating rink in San Francisco resides here, with the Ferry Building in the background.
+The largest ice-skating rink in San Francisco resides here, with the Ferry Building in the background.

 The Ferry Building lights up like Santa’s workshop with vendors in their shops selling just about all imaginable items, especially for everyone on your culinary gift list.

-Go out on the public pier east of the Ferry Building, Pier 14, and look back at the Embarcadero Buildings.
+At night go out on the public pier east of the Ferry Building, Pier 14, and look back at the Embarcadero Buildings.
 You will see the boxy structures lit up like giant gifts.
 From this same pier, you can delight in the Bay Bridge west span, permanently lit up in a “light art” display that contributes to all-year-holiday joy.

 The Holidays at Pier 39